elsonwx/https_website_easy_install/README.md

 # https_website_easy_install
-one command to generate https website on nginx.All you need to do is input your domain names and set your web directory according the terminal prompt.
+one command to generate https website on Nginx.All you need to do is input your domain names and set your web directory according the terminal prompt.

 ### Prerequisites

-- **Port 80 and port 443 has been allowed in your server's firewall rule.**
+- **Port 80 and port 443 have been allowed in your server's firewall rule.**

 ### Usage

-- Step 1: install nginx on linux
+- Step 1: install Nginx on Linux

-  - ubuntu/debian
+  - Ubuntu/Debian

     ```shell
     sudo apt-get update && sudo apt-get -y install nginx
     ```

-  - centos/redhat
+  - Centos/Redhat

     ```shell
     sudo yum -y update && sudo yum -y install nginx